Warning: Strong fentanyl including medetomidine

 For more information, please contact Director of Harm Reduction Services, Megan Van Boheemen, at mvanboheemen@hivaidsconnection.ca or 226.377.8721.

-Posted Feburary 3, 2025.
-Please remove this notice by February 13, 2025 as the illicit drug supply changes constantly.
+Posted September 2, 2025.
+Please remove this notice by September 13, 2025 as the unregulated drug supply changes constantly.